Labrador Pregnancy Symptoms and Early Signs

 - Energy shifts: If your Lab is sleeping more than usual, it’s likely just part of early pregnancy.
 She might spend hours lounging in her favorite cozy spot and taking it easy.

-- Behavioral changes: Pregnant Labs can act more clingy following you everywhere or the opposite, wanting more alone time.
+- Behavioural changes: Pregnant Labs can act more clingy following you everywhere or the opposite, wanting more alone time.
 Either way, it’s normal and part of how she’s adjusting.

 - Physical changes: By week three or four, her nipples may look larger and pinker than usual.
 She might gain a little weight at first, but it’s not always obvious.
 After a few weeks, you may notice her belly starting to look rounder.
 Though it can be tricky to notice under all that thick fur.